-pyseer is a python reimplementation of seer, which was written in C++.
+pyseer was first written a python reimplementation of seer, which was written in C++.

 pyseer uses linear models with fixed or mixed effects to estimate the